-- a. be in writing; - b. be submitted to the DAL within 15 days of receipt of the notice of the results of the follow-up survey from the department; and - c. include the basis and specific reasons for the appeal. - 6.
+- a. be in writing; - b. be submitted to the DAL within 15 calendar days of receipt of the notice of the results of the follow-up survey from the department; and - c. include the basis and specific reasons for the appeal. - 6.
 A center with a provisional initial license or a provisional license that expires under the provisions of this Chapter shall cease providing services and discharge or transition clients unless the DAL or successor entity issues a stay of the expiration. - a.
 To request a stay, the center must submit its written application to the DAL at the time the administrative appeal is filed. - b.
 The DAL shall hold a contradictory hearing on the stay application.
-If the center shows that there is no potential harm to the center's clients, then the DAL shall grant the stay. - 7.
-Administrative Hearing - a.
-If the CRC submits a timely request for an administrative hearing, the DAL shall conduct the hearing within 90 days of docketing the administrative appeal.
-The DAL may grant one extension, not to exceed 90 days, if good cause is shown. - b.
-If the final DAL decision is to remove all deficiencies, the department will reinstate the center's license upon the payment of any outstanding fees and settlement of any outstanding sanctions due to the department. - c.
-If the final DAL decision is to uphold the deficiencies and affirm the expiration of the provisional license, the center shall discharge any and all clients receiving services in accordance with the provisions of this chapter.
+If the center shows that there is no potential harm to the center's clients, then the DAL shall grant the stay.

+7. Administrative Hearing

+- a.
+If the CRC submits a timely request for an administrative hearing, the DAL shall conduct the hearing in accordance with the Administrative Procedure Act. - b.
+If the final DAL decision is to remove all deficiencies, the department will reinstate the center's license upon the payment of any outstanding fees and settlement of any outstanding sanctions due to the department.

+c.
+If the final DAL decision is to uphold the deficiencies, thereby affirming the expiration of the provisional license, the center shall discharge any and all clients receiving services in accordance with the provisions of this chapter.